Best Tokyo DisneySea Attractions & Ride Guide

 Tower of Terror (10/10) -A free-fall thrill ride with an elaborate lead-in and excellent story.
 While Journey to the Center of the Earth is widely viewed as Tokyo DisneySea’s best attraction, we’d give Tower of Terror the nod over it.
 Unlike the US versions, this has no Twilight Zone tie-in.
 Instead, the New York City Preservation Society gives tours to the hotel previously owned by dubious explorer and collector of exotic artifacts, Harrison Hightower.
 The story centers on Hightower’s disappearance, which was supposedly caused by idol Shiriki Utundu.

 The sheer number of artifacts, different pre-show rooms, and newspaper clippings means that you’ll need to experience this several times before seeing it all.
 This is one attraction where, we feel, it would have been nice to know Japanese, as that’s what the NYC Preservation Society guides speak in the pre-show.
 Like the other versions, the thrilling fall is the least important part of Tower of Terror.
-Grab a FastPass for this after your Journey to the Center of the Earth FastPass (they run out quickly).
+This is another Premier Access paid line-skipping attraction.
+That’s one option, or you can rope drop this side of the park and knock out Tower of Terror and Toy Story Mania at park opening.

 Soaring Fantastic Flight (9/10) — A popular hang-glider simulator ride that offers a grandiose flight over some amazing locations around the globe.
 The giant screen combined with the swinging gliders and an epic score creates a really believable experience, making Soaring Fantastic Flight an absolute must-do for anyone who meets the 40″ height requirement and isn’t terribly afraid of heights.